 During the same enforcement period, International Road Check placed 17.5 percent of the vehicles inspected in an out of service status.
 17.5 percent represents 15,746 commercial vehicles were placed out of service due to a safety violation of the commercial vehicle (Commercial Vehicle Safety Alliance, 2015).
 There are many reasons why a commercial vehicle would be placed in an out of service status during a safety inspection:

-Brakes being out of adjustment
+Brakes out of adjustment I changed this to maintain parallelism

 Brake system violation